Get our expert teambuilding tips right to your inbox.

 And now let’s see which KPIs can table tennis improve the most – and how much (in our opinion); the bolded ones are the most relevant KPIs:

-Table tennis is an easy, relatively short play, which is widely known and liked.
-We didn’t really dwell on the rules as practically everybody knows how to play it, but as you see there are numerous types and variations to this game.
-Based on these, even if table tennis is originally played by two people, with some variations you can engage even 6 or 8 people, as well!
+Table tennis is an easy, relatively short game, which is widely known and liked.
+We didn’t really dwell on the rules as practically everybody knows how to play it, but as you see there are numerous types and variations to ping pong.
+With some variations you can engage even 6 or 8 people, as well!
 Table tennis is useful, if your co-workers have problems focusing on the work and sit too much in front of their desks all day.
 A short and absolutely not work-related activity is a miracle to ignite their creativity again.
-Using the recommended KPIs you can measure the success of your game.
+Plus, using the recommended KPIs you can measure the success of your game.

 Do you agree with the positive benefits of table tennis described here?
 What do you think about having one in your office?
 Let us know in the comments! 🙂